Michelle Fischbach

-Fischbach was a member of the Minnesota Senate from 1996 to 2018.
-During her tenure, she was the President of the Minnesota Senate from 2011 to 2013 and from 2017 to 2018.
-When Dayton appointed Tina Smith to the U.S. Senate after Al Franken’s resignation, Fischbach became the lieutenant governor of Minnesota under the Minnesota Constitution.
-She served as lieutenant governor from 2018 to 2019.
+Fischbach was a member of the Minnesota Senate from 1996 to 2018, serving as president of that body from 2011 to 2013 and from 2017 to 2018.
+When Governor Mark Dayton appointed Tina Smith to the U.S. Senate following Al Franken’s resignation, Fischbach was elevated to the office of lieutenant governor, as required by the Minnesota Constitution.

 While serving as the incumbent lieutenant governor of Minnesota, Fischbach was former Governor Tim Pawlenty's nominee for lieutenant governor in the Minnesota Republican Party primary during the 2018 Minnesota gubernatorial election.
-Pawlenty and Fischbach lost in a contentious primary election.
+Pawlenty and Fischbach lost the primary election to Jeff Johnson.

-In the 2020 U.S. House elections, Fischbach defeated 30-year DFLer incumbent Collin Peterson.
+In the 2020 U.S. House elections, Fischbach defeated 30-year DFL incumbent Collin Peterson.

-As of March 2022, Fischbach is the most recent Republican to hold statewide office in Minnesota.

 Early life, education and career

 Fischbach grew up in Woodbury, Minnesota.
-After graduating from Woodbury High School, she attended the College of St. Benedict in St. Joseph from 1984 to 1986; she later transferred to St. Cloud State University, where she graduated with a B.A. in political science and economics in 1989.
-Fischbach earned her J.D. from William Mitchell School of Law in Saint Paul in 2011.
+After graduating from Woodbury High School, she attended the College of St. Benedict in St. Joseph from 1984 to 1986; she later transferred to St. Cloud State University, where she graduated with a Bachelor of Arts degree in political science and economics in 1989.
+Fischbach earned her Juris Doctor from William Mitchell School of Law in Saint Paul in 2011.

-She first got involved in politics as an intern to Rudy Boschwitz, the incumbent U.S. Senator from Minnesota.
+She first got involved in politics as an intern to Rudy Boschwitz, then a U.S. senator for Minnesota.

 In 1994, Fischbach became the first woman elected to the Paynesville City Council, where she served until she was elected to the Minnesota Senate in 1996.